Professor Shaun Breslin

 A short ISPI paper on the first year of the Chinese leadership from November 2013.
 This was followed up by an event at Chatham House in the spring of 2014 where Jane Duckett, Chris Hughes, Rob Gifford and myself discussed the importance of the Third Plenum meeting that signalled a new round of reforms in China.

 I had the honour of being invited to give the opening keynote presentation at the annual Australian Political Science Association Conference in Perth in September 2013, on the international politics of Chinese resource (in)security.
 The talk was videod but without the slides.
-So click here for the slides and on the image below for a video of the talk.
+So click here Link opens in a new windowfor the slides and on the image below for a video of the talk.
 Beware - its just over an hour long.

 At the same conference I was on a very interesting roundtable on Governing the Resource Boom, where I for one learnt an enormous amount from Jeff Wilson, Ronnie Lipschutz, Serena Lillywhite, Peter Vale and Sarah Hooper